mattjackson1/feednami-client/README.md

 # rss-to-bootstrap-carousel

 ## Usage:
-Include the JS file in your page
+Include jQuery, Bootstrap and the plugin on your page.
+Then select an element in which to create your carousel and call the `showRSS` method.
 ```html
 <script src="rss-to-bootstrap-carousel.min.js"></script>
 <script>